thesofakillers/literature-notes/agrawalMachineLearningPrecipitation2019.md

 - perform hyperparameter optimization or simply investigate utilizing a different NN architecture such as GANs.
 - address issue of borders of images not being accounted for

+## Appendices

+### A - Related Deep Learning Work

+- work in precipitation nowcasting can be split into two categories
+  - those who model time explicitly using RNNs
+  - those who rely on image-to-image translations via convolution

+### B - Problem Formulation

+- Ideally, one would estimate the probability distribution of rain quantities for each pixel using Bayesian methods.
+  - these are however unfeasible for large quantities of data
+- Alternatively, one could perform regression to estimate the instantaneous rate of rain at each pixel.
+  - However this quantity would have little value as the same instatneous rate could be the result of various phenomena, hence containing little predictive information.
+- As such, authors settled on probability distribution of ranges of precipitation rate.